yYorky/DeepSeek-Researcher/README.md

 ## Acknowledgments

-Special thanks to the [LangChain](https://github.com/langchain-ai/langchain) team for their pioneering work on the Ollama Deep Researcher, which served as the foundation for this project.
+Special thanks to the [LangChain](https://github.com/langchain-ai/langchain) team for their work on the Ollama Deep Researcher, which served as the foundation for this demo.